 Whale Shark Day was first celebrated in 2008 at an international conference for the species on Holbox Island.
-The conference brought together 40 ocean experts, activists and scientists concerned about declining whale shark populations.
+The event brought together 40 ocean experts, activists, and scientists concerned about the declining whale shark populations.

-Although whale sharks have existed for over 240-260 million years, the first of the species was first discovered off the coast of South Africa only in the 1820s.
+Although whale sharks have existed for over 240-260 million years, the first of the species was only discovered off the coast of South Africa in the 1820s.
 Dr. Andrew Smith rightly called this fish the largest shark that ever existed on earth.
 Whale sharks are not known to be aggressive, although their sheer size looks intimidating.
-At birth, they do not exceed 16-24 inches, grow up to 25 years, and often reach 46-60 feet in length.
-They have 300 rows of 3000 teeth that are only 0,2 inches long!
-Whale sharks weighing about 12 tons eat plankton, squid and fish.
+At birth, they do not exceed 16-24 inches, and they can live up to 25 years and grow up to 46-60 feet in length.
+They have 300 rows of 3000 teeth that are only 0.2 inches long!
+Whale sharks weigh about 12 tons and feed on plankton, squid, and fish.
 Their appetite is serious, and their mouth works like a huge filter.

 Celebrate Whale Shark Day in an interesting and useful way:

-- Learn more about these amazing creations of nature.
+- Learn more about these amazing creatures of nature.

 - Stop using plastic around beaches.
-Plastic bottles and bags, getting into the stomach of sharks or other marine animals, lead to their illness and even death.
+Plastic bottles and bags, if ingested by sharks or other marine animals, can lead to illness and even death.